galCohen88/arduino/README.md

 **Servo motor**

-I'm using HD-3001HB servo which is standard servo.
+I'm using HD-3001HB servo which is a standard servo.
 In cases used with WIFI shield I added 4XAA batteries as external power source.
 In other cases - current from the arduino board will be enough.

 ## What is in the repo?
 Neat and lean examples of usage for using the arduino board by itself, and examples using the WIFI shield with it.

+## What is not in the repo?
+Circuit schematics.
+Why? because I believe you will not get the exact hardware I have Explanations about how bad the head banging might get (maybe this is a fare explanation)

 ***